 Woah there, tiger blood.
 Hold your horses.

 Let me tell you, if that’s your mindset right now, I highly suggest you change that.
-Or prepare for impending doom.
+Or prepare for impending doom (and not actually fixing your relationship with food like you set out to do).
 Seriously though.

 Want to make the most out of the 30 days of hard work you just put in on your health, your habits, and your relationship with food?
-Don’t let it all go to waste and throw it out the window by eating all those foods you’ve been missing on Day 31.
-Check out these 3 Whole30 Reintroduction Tips & Mistakes PLUS my advice for what-the-heck-to-do on Day 31. #2 may surprise you!
+Don’t throw all the stuff you learned about your body and the foods that work well for you out the window by eating all those foods you’ve been missing on Day 31.
+Check out these Whole30 Reintroduction Tips & Mistakes PLUS my advice for what-the-heck-to-do on Day 31. #2 may surprise you!